alesanv/RedvsBlue/README.md

 # RedvsBlue
-Project where the role of a pentester and a SOC analyst are explored
+Summary: Project where the role of a pentester and a SOC analyst are explored

 ## Network Topology